divnix/digga/doc/concepts/profiles.md

 built into the NixOS module system for a reason: to elegantly provide a clear separation of concerns.

-If you need guidance, a community [branch](https://github.com/divnix/devos/tree/community/profiles) is maintained to help get up to speed on their usage.

 ## Creation
 Profiles are created with the `rakeLeaves` function which recursively collects `.nix` files from within a folder.
 The recursion stops at folders with a `default.nix`